Supervisor: Professor David Richardson

-This project will seek to demonstrate new record power levels for laser power delivery using hollow core fibres (HCFs).
+We are looking for enthusiastic applicants with a background in physics, material sciences or engineering to work on a project that seeks to demonstrate new record power levels for laser power delivery using hollow core fibres (HCFs).
 The work will be experimental in nature, but will also include some numerical modelling.
 There will be collaboration across several research groups, covering high-power laser characterisation facilities and HCF fabrication.

 The successful candidate will have the opportunity to explore related areas of research, such as optical non-linearities in gas-filled HCFs for wavelength translation.

-We are looking for applicants with a background in physics, material sciences or engineering to become an integral part of an ambitious, very well-funded Programme with the potential for major global impact.
-You will be working as part of the ORC’s world-leading research team and can expect professional mentoring, independence and the skills to move you onto a successful career.
+You will become an integral part of an ambitious, co-operative, very well-funded Programme with the potential for major global impact.
+You will be working as part of the ORC’s world-leading research team and can expect professional support and mentoring, independence and the skills to move you onto a successful career.

 Hollow core fibres are based on carefully designed glass microstructures which allows the guidance of light within a central air core, enabling the transmission of peak power levels far beyond the damage threshold of solid core silica glass fibres.
 At the same time, the process of coupling of light from high-power laser sources into the hollow-core fibre presents a number of significant challenges, which this project will attempt to solve.
 Both pulsed laser and continuous wave laser power delivery are within the scope of the work.